-The story of the family Skywalker is supposedly coming to an end with this December’s release of Episode IX of the Star Wars saga — now revealed to be titled The Rise of Skywalker.
+The story of the family Skywalker is coming to an end with this December’s release of Episode IX of the Star Wars saga — given the title The Rise of Skywalker.
 So it seems that while the Skywalker story concludes, there is apparently a Skywalker who is nonetheless rising?
 Confusing it is, as Yoda would say.

 Unfortunately, little else is known about the movie, beyond the fact that we’re seeing the return of Rey (Daisy Ridley), Finn (John Boyega), Poe (Oscar Isaac), Kylo Ren (Adam Driver).
 On top of that, there’s the return of both Luke (Mark Hamill), Leia (the late Carrie Fisher) and Billie Dee Williams as Lando Calrissian.
 The Force Awakens‘ J.J.
 Abrams returns as director.

-The film’s title and its first trailer were both unveiled at Star Wars Celebration in Chicago on Friday, April 12.
+The new trailer for the film made its debut at Disney’s annual D23 expo, much to the excitement of fans.
 This follows on the heels of Disney president Bob Iger’s earlier comment to investors that, after the release of this chapter, the franchise is taking a bit of a break from the big screen.

 “We have not announced any specific plans for movies thereafter,” Iger told Bloomberg.
 “There are movies in development, but we have not announced them.
 We will take a pause, some time, and reset because the Skywalker saga comes to an end with this ninth movie.
 There will be other Stars Wars movies, but there will be a bit of a hiatus.”